+Ch 61 S.5.(5)

-- (1) There shall be a finding of necessity, not merely desirability. - There must be a notice of the finding, the old standard, the proposed new standard, Ch 61 S.5.(2) the reason for the change and a hearing date mailed to all licensees. - (3) There must be a hearing at which all affected persons are given an opportunity to present their views. - The proposed new standard may not be considered again by the Board until a meeting at least ninety (90) days after the hearing, at which time, if approved by five-sevenths (5/7) of the membership of the Board, it shall be adopted. - (5) Any new standard must provide that it shall not become effective for a particular period of time specified in it, which is reasonable considering the particular standard involved. - No rule or regulation shall require medical examination or immunization for admission to a children's center of a child whose parent or guardian files a letter with the operator stating that such medical examination and/or immunization is contrary to his or her religious beliefs, or provide for the exclusion of a child from the center because of parent or guardian having filed such a letter; provided however, that whenever there is good cause to believe that a child is suffering from a recognized contagious or infectious disease, the child may be temporarily excluded from the center until the operator is satisfied that any contagious or infectious disease does not exist. - After the meeting approving the standard, within thirty (30) days, notice of the new standard and the effective date of it shall be mailed to all members.
+- (3) There must be a hearing at which all affected persons are given an opportunity to present their views. - (4) The proposed new standard may not be considered again by the Board until a meeting at least ninety (90) days after the hearing, at which time, if approved by five-sevenths (5/7) of the membership of the Board, it shall be adopted. - (5) Any new standard must provide that it shall not become effective for a particular period of time specified in it, which is reasonable considering the particular standard involved. - (6) No rule or regulation shall require medical examination or immunization for admission to a children's center of a child whose parent or guardian files a letter with the operator stating that such medical examination and/or immunization is contrary to his or her religious beliefs, or provide for the exclusion of a child from the center because of parent or guardian having filed such a letter; provided however, that whenever there is good cause to believe that a child is suffering from a recognized contagious or infectious disease, the child may be temporarily excluded from the center until the operator is satisfied that any contagious or infectious disease does not exist. - Ch 61 S.5.(7) (7) After the meeting approving the standard, within thirty (30) days, notice of the new standard and the effective date of it shall be mailed to all members.